LukeWood/bocas/README.md

 ### Code Structure

+`ml-experiments` provides an opinionated framework for generating

 Keeping these concepts in mind, `ml-experiments` recommends that you structure your code into three levels:

-- `library/` holds anything unique to your paper.
-This might include a new augmentation, a new `keras.Layer`, a new loss function, or even a new metric.
+- `library/` holds anything unique to your report/paper/publication.
+This might include a new augmentation, a new `keras.Layer`, a new loss function, or a new metric.
 - `tasks/` holds all of the tasks to benchmark your new technique on.
 - `paper/` holds the `Latex` or `Markdown` code required to render your paper
 - `paper/artifacts` subdirectory of `paper` that holds all of the artifacts produced by